 Group Accident Insurance Policy - Accidental Policy covers all the employees & they can get compensation up to Rs.
-10,00,000/- in case of accidental death or hospitalization.LIC's Group Savings Linked Insurance- (GSLI) - Either on retirement employee gets saving portion amount or in case of death, sum assured is paid.
+10,00,000/- in case of accidental death or hospitalization.LIC's Group Savings Linked

+Insurance- (GSLI) - Either on retirement an employee gets a saving portion amount or in case of death, sum assured is paid.